Skip to main content

 We are recommended by Angie’s List’s and we’re also Yelp-recommended for a residential electrician and lighting repairs for your home in Johnson County, Kansas and the Kansas City metro.
 Call Jeremy Electrical for professional local help with:

-Johnson County ElectriciansMany Overland Park, KS and Johnson County homes have outdated and dangerous electrical equipment – especially older homes.
-Bathrooms, kitchens and outdoor outlets should all have GFCI (Ground Fault Circuit Interrupter) outlets for safety.
-Another common danger we see during residential safety inspections is two-pronged receptacles.
-These outlets don’t have a third prong that protects against a short in the wire that could shock someone.
-Many of the electrical panels or breaker boxes are outdated and pose a fire hazard.
-Let us perform a home safety inspection on your Overland Park, Kansas or Kansas City Metro home and eliminate these hidden dangers.
+Johnson County ElectriciansMany Overland Park, KS and Johnson County homes, especially older ones, have outdated and potentially dangerous electrical equipment.
+Bathrooms, kitchens, and outdoor outlets should all have GFCI (Ground Fault Circuit Interrupter) outlets for safety.
+Another common safety hazard we encounter during residential safety inspections is two-pronged receptacles, which lack a third prong that safeguards against wire shorts that could cause electrical shocks.
+Additionally, many electrical panels or breaker boxes are outdated and pose a fire hazard.
+Let Jeremy Electrical perform a home safety inspection on your Overland Park (or Kansas City metro) home or business todasy!

 One of the things that sets us apart from other electricians in Overland Park and the Johnson County, Kansas area is our prices.
 Because we’re not a large company with lots of overhead, we can offer the most competitive prices in town.
 And if you don’t believe us, call us for free estimate.
 We’ll quote you a price.
 But call us last, because once you hear our price, you’ll want us to perform the electrical repair or installation while we’re there.
 Indoor lighting, outdoor lighting, lighting and wiring for remodeling projects – we do it all.
 Call Jeremy Electrical today for fast, friendly, and affordable residential electrician services in Overland Park, Kansas City, Lenexa, Olathe, Leawood, Prairie Village, Mission, KS and all of Johnson County, Kansas.